 - Start by by greasing, lining the inside of the tin (bottom & sides)

-- Next a piece of baking parchment long enough to go around the tin & fold in half to make a double layer
+- Next, measure out a piece of baking parchment long enough to go around the tin & fold in half to make a double layer

 - Use the long, double layered parchment to wrap around the outside of the tin with a & secure with a piece of twine to hold it in place